-The proposal is unlikely to unreasonably impact upon flora and fauna, soil or water quality, air quality or the conservation of natural resources due to the sensitive location of the works.
+The proposal is unlikely to unreasonably impact upon flora and fauna, soil or water quality, air quality or the conservation of natural resources due to the fact that the completed proposal will be identical to the approved proposal.

 Impact on the Built Environment.